danielcfurr/edstan/briefmanual.md

     ##   lambda[3]  0.60    0.00 0.12  0.36  0.52  0.60  0.68  0.85  4134 1.00
     ##   lambda[4] -0.28    0.00 0.27 -0.80 -0.46 -0.27 -0.09  0.25  4946 1.00
     ##
-    ## Samples were drawn using NUTS(diag_e) at Fri Mar 21 13:09:01 2025.
+    ## Samples were drawn using NUTS(diag_e) at Fri Mar 21 16:57:23 2025.
     ## For each parameter, n_eff is a crude measure of effective sample size,
     ## and Rhat is the potential scale reduction factor on split chains (at
     ## convergence, Rhat=1).

 # Technical notes

-Users will be able to fit the `{edstan}` models without full knowledge of the technical details, though these are provided in this section.
+Users will be able to fit the edstan models without full knowledge of the technical details, though these are provided in this section.
 All that is really needed for interpreting results is to know the meanings assigned to the Greek letters.

 ## Notation

-Variables and parameters are similar across `{edstan}` models.
+Variables and parameters are similar across edstan models.
 The variables used are:

 - $i = 1 \ldots I$ indexes items.
 - $j = 1 \ldots J$ indexes persons.